 Now in its second year, Poetry in Plain Sight extends the Word Up!
 Program that the late Rodney Holman created for Winston-Salem Transit Authority buses.
 Holman, was a Board Director of Winston-Salem Writers and one of Poetry in Plain Sight’s prime movers.
 In 2014, Winston-Salem Writers received an Innovative Projects Grant from The Art’s Council of Winston-Salem and Forsyth County to place posters in all WSTA buses as an extension of the current PIPS program.

 Come to 4 Poems & A Party…

 … and see Poetry in Plain Sight in action.
 The selected poets will read their work, and attendees will receive a map of the poster locations.
 Light refreshments available.

 Here’s how to enter your poem:

-• You must be a resident of North Carolina.
-You can submit one poem per month for consideration.
+- Submit up to 3 poems per month for consideration.
 Only one poem per author per year can be selected.

-• Attach your poem(in a black 12-point standard font) as a Word Document or PDF to an email addressed to email@example.com.
-Your poem can be no more than 20 lines and no line should be longer than 3.5 to 4 inches (or 50-60 characters – including spaces) to best fit poster layout.
+- Attach your poem(s) in ONE Word or PDF document (in a black 12-point standard font), to an email addressed to email@example.com.
+Your poem can be no more than 20 lines and no line should be longer than 4 inches (or 60 characters – including spaces) to best fit poster layout.
 Your submission can be an excerpt from a longer poem.
-Please use your poem title as the file name.

-• Poems that are overtly political or religious in nature, or poems that are not appropriate for all ages, will not be considered for this program.
+- Poems that are overtly political or religious in nature, or poems that are not appropriate for all ages, will not be considered for this program.